hustf/BitmapMaps.jl/README.md

 Tall power lines are sometimes marked as obscure summits.
 Version v0.0.40 introduces a configurable filter, 'Markers / Mininum stress level' for filtering out unwanted summits.
 Stress is also reported in 'Summits.csv'.
 If some actual summits are missing, try to set the minimum stress level to 0 and iterate.

 ## General
 `GeoArrays.jl` has breaking changes in  version 0.9 (we currently pin to 0.8.5).
+It could be fixed easily.

 Some nice to know: